sasenn/epi590r-in-class/README.md

-# EPI590R repo
+# EPI590R Repo

-This repository belongs to...
+This repository belongs to Siena Senn.